Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Case Study

 \subsection{Evaluation on \LaTeXstyle{MATPOWER}}

 The evaluation results on \texttt{MATPOWER} are illustrated in Figs. \ref{fig:heatmap}, \ref{fig:violinMatpower}, and \ref{fig:barMatpower}.
-Specifically, Fig. \ref{fig:heatmap} presents the scores achieved by each evaluated scheme in individual attempts when managing complex tasks.
-Fig. \ref{fig:violinMatpower} shows the distribution of scores across attempts for each scheme, and Fig. \ref{fig:barMatpower} depicts the success rates of each scheme.
-The outcomes observed here align closely with the results on \LaTeXstyle{Daline}, enabling us to only focus primarily on comparative analyses across schemes in the subsequent discussion.
+Specifically, Fig.~\ref{fig:heatmap} presents the scores achieved by each evaluated scheme in individual attempts when managing complex tasks.
+Fig.~\ref{fig:violinMatpower} shows the distribution of scores across attempts for each scheme, and Fig.~\ref{fig:barMatpower} depicts the success rates of each scheme. { The outcomes observed here align closely with the results on \LaTeXstyle{Daline}.
+This alignment allows us to focus primarily on comparative analyses across schemes in the subsequent discussion. }